Yuriysteam/yuriysteam.github.io/_posts/2019-03-18-prague-design-guide.md

 To find design kicks I plan where and what I’d like to see.
 I combined sports, good coffee places and museums.

 Last update – 18th of March 2019.
-Check guids for [Amsterdam](http://yuriy.eu/design/2019/03/06/amsterdam-design-guide.html) and [Helsinki](http://yuriy.eu/design/2019/03/07/helsinki-design-guide.html).
+Check guides for [Amsterdam](http://yuriy.eu/design/2019/03/06/amsterdam-design-guide.html) and [Helsinki](http://yuriy.eu/design/2019/03/07/helsinki-design-guide.html).

 ### Museums